patrickfreyer/tsx-to-pdf/ConverterFrontend/README.md

 The frontend uses the following API endpoints:

-- `GET /api/components` - Get a list of available components
+- `GET /api/components` - Get a list of available TSX components
 - `GET /api/output-files` - Get a list of exported PDF files
-- `POST /api/export` - Export a component to PDF
+- `POST /api/export` - Export a TSX component to PDF
+- `POST /api/upload` - Upload a new TSX component file